isomerpages/moe-nationaljc/_about/Heritage/54th College Day.md

       <img src="https://file.for.edu.sg/college54jamiekao.jpg" class="awardee">
 			<br>
   <details>
-    <summary>I hope that NJC-ians will grow to become compassionate people who use their gifts to make the world a better place.</summary>
+    <summary>I hope that NJCians will grow to become compassionate people who use their gifts to make the world a better place.</summary>
 		<p>I can hardly believe that it has been a decade.
 NJC has been my first school since I joined the service and I have learnt a lot about myself in my years here.
 I am grateful to have been given the opportunity to serve in various capacities and projects, some really memorable ones include the NJ50 Musical, Sports on Board &amp; the Boarding School Programme.

 Teaching is never easy.
 There have been times when I have faced challenges but the safe environment my colleagues provided with has helped me immensely.
 Also, the students are lovely and kind towards each other and their teachers, making teaching an incredibly rewarding experience.

-I hope that NJC-ians will grow to become compassionate people who use their gifts to make the world a better place.
+I hope that NJCians will grow to become compassionate people who use their gifts to make the world a better place.
 Most importantly, I wish for them to be fearless in their pursuit of their passions and never let failure stop them.
 They all deserve to lead meaningful lives that bring joy to themselves and others.</p>
   </details>
 		<b><center>Lim Lai Har Karen</center></b>
       <img src="https://file.for.edu.sg/college54jamiekao.jpg" class="awardee">